ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ### Protection Against Bufferbloat

-The alternate congestion control algorithm should reduce its sending rate if the round trip time (RTT) significantly increases.
+A congestion control algorithm should reduce its sending rate if the round trip time (RTT) significantly increases.
 Exactly how the algorithm reduces its sending rate is algorithm-specific, but see
 {{!RFC8961}} and {{!RFC8085}} for requirements.